Project content and resources

 To see the lessons in each stage, click on the stage tab required (Engage, Develop, Innovate, Express) or use the AoLE tabs if in the AoLE view, then:

-- Click Expand all or the lesson title to see lesson details.
+- Click 'Reveal lesson content' or the lesson title to see the lesson details.

-- At the top of the lesson, the Big idea and the concept are displayed.
+- Underneath the lesson title, the subject and the Concepts/Aspects are displayed.

-- Click on the blue text link within each lesson to see the lesson-specific resources.
+- Click on the blue text link within each lesson brief to see the lesson-specific resources.

-- To add 'school adaptations', click on the add notes link, then the Input tab and type any text required.
-(This text is in Markdown.
-To enable you to format it – click the blue Learn more text to find out how.)
-Click the Save button to save your adaptations.
+- To add 'school adaptations', click on the 'Add notes' link or just start typing into the text box any information that is required.
+Click the 'Save' button to save your adaptations.
 Your adaptations can be viewed by other teachers in your school.

-- The lesson can be printed, if required, by clicking the print icon in the top right corner.
+- Lessons can be printed/downloaded, if required, by clicking on Open print view and then the print icon in the top right corner.

-Tip: If you decide there are lessons within a project you do not need to teach clicking the Hide button will ensure these lessons do not show when adding lessons to the timetable.
+Tip: If you decide there are lessons within a project you do not need to teach clicking the Hide button will ensure these lessons do not show when adding lessons to My planner.

 Resource tabs